-- Our services: Our services consist of all the services we provide now or in the future, including our online and mobile accounting and financial products.
+2. Our services: Our services consist of all the services we provide now or in the future, including any our Hardware, Software and Cloud Services.

 Unless you’re in a free trial or other offer period, you’ll need to pay for a subscription based on the pricing of your selected plan.
 The pricing details and other terms of your subscription are explained when you select your plan.

 13. Soter pricing plans: Your use of our services generally requires you to pay a monthly or annual subscription fee based on your subscription type (the subscription fee).
 The pricing plan consists of the subscription and subscription fees we offered you, including invoicing, payment, auto-renewal and cancellation terms.
 For SoterTask product purposes Standart subscription plan is available for individuals or companies up to 100 employees only.
 The pricing plan may vary by region and includes information set out in the offer details and pricing page.
 We may update or amend the pricing plan from time to time.
 The terms of the pricing plan form part of these terms.
 As with any other changes to our terms, changes to the pricing plan won’t apply retrospectively and, if we make changes and you’re a subscriber, we’ll make every effort to let you know.
 Depending on your region, subscription fees may be inclusive or exclusive of transactional taxes where relevant (like VAT and GST), as reflected in the pricing plan.